So ends my first week as officially not-a-doctor.

 I haven’t really tried this yet, but looking at my colleagues in the office, it’s definitely possible.
 I always wondered how my fiancé seemed to get so much done – buying things online, organising appointments, sorting out holidays and payments… I thought he was just better at life than me.

 The problem was, having a bleep on me meant I couldn’t just pop to the bank or the post office in my (usually non-existent) lunch break.
 The terrible phone signal that many hospitals seem to suffer from made sorting my life out pretty difficult.
 I remember leaning off a stairwell towards a window during my last placement, trying to speak to the letting agency about our broken extractor fan.
+The irony if I’d broken my neck in process!
 Frankly, I was often just so busy, that the thought of doing anything else overwhelmed me.

 7. Sitting at a desk